Directional association of TeV to PeV astrophysical neutrinos with radio blazars: Physical implications

 \section{Physical implications}

-Together with \citet{neutradio1}, the present study ties the neutrino production to central parsec-scale regions of radio-bright AGN, now with even higher significance and for a wider range of neutrino energies.
+Together with \citet{neutradio1}, the present study ties the neutrino production to central parsec-scale regions of radio-bright blazars, now with an even higher significance and for a wider range of neutrino energies.
 This gives more constraints on the neutrino production mechanism.
-High-energy neutrinos may be produced in hadronic (proton-proton, $pp$) or photohadronic (proton-photon, $p\gamma$) interactions.
-In bright central parsecs of AGNs, $pp$ interactions are generally suppressed with respect to $p\gamma$ \citep{Sikora1987}, though the degree of the suppression depends on the particle energy \citep[e.g.,][]{inoue}.
-Here we summarize briefly some implications of our results in a phenomenological context.
-These are the keys to understanding of the actual mechanism of the neutrino production. \\ 1.
-Association of neutrino arrival directions with VLBI-selected AGN suggests the importance of Doppler-boosted jets in the neutrino sources.\\ 2.
-Neutrino events have been shown to correlate with radio flares.
+Generally, high-energy neutrinos may be produced in hadronic (proton-proton, $pp$) or photohadronic (proton-photon, $p\gamma$) interactions.
+In bright central parsecs of blazars, $pp$ interactions are suppressed with respect to $p\gamma$ \citep{Sikora1987}, though the degree of the suppression depends on the particle energy \citep[e.g.,][]{inoue,MurMeV}.

+Here, we briefly summarize some implications of our results in a phenomenological context.
+These are the keys to understanding the actual mechanism of the neutrino production. \\ 1.
+Association of neutrino arrival directions with VLBI-selected blazars suggests the importance of Doppler-boosted jets in the neutrino sources.\\ 2.
+Neutrino events have been shown to correlate with month-scale radio flares.
 This motivates the assumption that neutrinos may be produced in the observed jet base. \\ 3.
-Neutrinos with observed energies from TeVs to several PeV originate in objects of one class, AGN.
-Within the $p\gamma$ scenario, this requires the presence of target photons with different energies whose values are determined below.\\ 4.
-Previous studies did not reveal any significant statistical association of neutrinos with GeV gamma-ray emission of AGN, either in a steady state or during flares.
+Neutrinos with observed energies from TeVs to several PeVs most likely originate in objects of one class, blazars.
+Within the $p\gamma$ scenario, this requires the presence of target photons whose energy range is determined below.\\ 4.
+Previous studies did not reveal any significant statistical association of neutrinos with GeV gamma-ray emission of blazars, either in a steady state or during flares.
 This may be explained if the bulk of the GeV photons are emitted in different regions than neutrinos.
 Target photons for $p\gamma$ interactions may also be not connected with the observed gamma-ray emission.\\ 5.
-Individual AGNs do not reveal themselves as significant sources in the present data.
-At the same time, our statistical analysis of the entire sample makes it possible to establish the association and demonstrates that a large number of AGN contribute to the neutrino flux, consistent with the origin of the entire astrophysical neutrino flux in sources of this class.
+Individual blazars do not reveal themselves as significant neutrino sources in the present data.
+At the same time, our statistical analysis of the entire sample makes it possible to establish the association and demonstrates that a large number of blazars contribute to the neutrino flux, consistent with the origin of the entire astrophysical neutrino flux in sources of this class.